byjoohyunpark/havas-tech-universe/README.md

+# Encounter
-Demo for generative arts session.
-Built with processing and kinect.
+This repo is used to store scripts for my project "Encounter" made with processing and kinect.